 Long-term drug abuse will definitely take a toll on the brain.
 Drugs work by altering the brain’s chemistry where the neurons are affected.
 Neurons functions to control cognition, emotions and sensory information.
 They communicate with each other using synapses.
 When the neurons signals for synapses, they release chemicals called neurotransmitters.
 This neurotransmitter plays a vital role in everyday life and functions.

 When a person is on continuous drug abuse, these neurotransmitters get affected.
 Few drugs are similar in structure to the neurotransmitters and bind with the neurotransmitter receptors.
 Therefore drugs like marijuana and cocaine stimulate neurons to release high amounts of these neurotransmitters.
 Other drugs may cause high amounts of dopamine-a neurotransmitter released in the nervous system.
 This is how the drug users feel the euphoric highs.

 Drug Abuse Treatment

 Drug addiction treatment aims to help the victim get recovered from his/her drug addiction.
-Drug addiction is a chronic disorder and a long-term treatment is essential for effective recovery.
+Drug addiction is a chronic disorder and long-term treatment is essential for effective recovery.
 No single treatment option is right for everyone.
 An addicted person should get tailored treatment options based on his/her mental & physical condition.
-Treatments programs include outpatient and inpatient facility.
-If the addiction is chronic then an inpatient treatment programs would suit to get intensive care and therapy.
-Outpatient treatment facility would suit for those with strong support groups at home.
+Treatments programs include outpatient and inpatient facilities.
+If the addiction is chronic then an inpatient treatment program would suit to get intensive care and therapy.
+Outpatient treatment facilities would suit those with strong support groups at home.
 Most treatment options include: